 It is useful to evaluate the current course under the following:

-It may be possible to remain on the course and take additional modules in areas of interest or look at graduate conversion courses in Business, Education etc.
+It may be possible to remain on the course and take additional modules in areas of interest or to consider finishing the undergraduate degree and then look at graduate conversion courses as a way into a different career area i.e. Business, Education etc.

 - Course Content: is it different to what was expected; too difficult or easy?
 Is it relevant to Career choice?